Stackclash/obsidian-ttrpg-audio-controller/docs/pages/contributing.md

 ## Reporting Issues

-If you encounter any issues or bugs while using the Obsidian TTRPG Audio Controller plugin, please report them on the GitHub issue tracker.
+If you encounter any issues or bugs while using the Obsidian TTRPG Audio Manager plugin, please report them on the GitHub issue tracker.
 Provide detailed information about the problem, including steps to reproduce it and any relevant error messages.

 ## Feature Requests

-We welcome feature requests and suggestions for improving the Obsidian TTRPG Audio Controller plugin.
+We welcome feature requests and suggestions for improving the Obsidian TTRPG Audio Manager plugin.
 Please open an issue on GitHub and describe your idea in detail.
 We will review it and consider it for future development.

 ## License

-By contributing to the Obsidian TTRPG Audio Controller project, you agree that your contributions will be licensed under the project's [MIT License](https://opensource.org/licenses/MIT).
+By contributing to the Obsidian TTRPG Audio Manager project, you agree that your contributions will be licensed under the project's [MIT License](https://opensource.org/licenses/MIT).

-We appreciate your contributions and look forward to your involvement in making the Obsidian TTRPG Audio Controller plugin even better!
+We appreciate your contributions and look forward to your involvement in making the Obsidian TTRPG Audio Manager plugin even better!